SAP/code-pal-for-abap/README.md

 ### 3. Include the new Checks into Code Inspector
 Start transaction SCI and tick the newly added Clean Code Checks in the "Check Management" section (Ctrl+Shift+F5):
 ![Screenshot of Code Inspector](./img/SCI_Check_Management.jpg)

+(In some releases, the path to the Check Managment might be slithly different.)

+`Y_CHECK_CATEGORY` is prerequisite for all checks and should be activated first.
+When `Y_CHECK_CATEGORY` is activated, tick all the other checks and activate them, too.
 ![Screenshot of Code Inspector Check Activation](./img/SCI_Check_Management_Checks.jpg)

 ## How to use Code Pal